Anti-aircraft cruiser: Atlanta-class cruisers

 The light cruiser Flint, second series of the Atlanta class.

 The development of s was necessitated by the Second London Naval Treaty of 1936, which limited new cruiser displacement to 8,000 tons.
 After reviewing 26 designs, plans for scaled-down Brooklyn-class cruisers were rejected.
 The United States Navy opted to build small cruisers for operations with destroyers.

-Their main armament consisted of sixteen 127 mm universal guns, positioned along the centerline and sides.
+Their main armament consisted of sixteen 5-inch (127 mm)/38-caliber guns, positioned along the centerline and sides.
 These guns, standard on American destroyers, had a high rate of fire but relatively light projectiles.
 A significant advantage was their equipping with new Mk 37 fire control directors, introduced in 1939, the most advanced anti-aircraft fire control system of World War II.
 Stabilized vertically and equipped with an electromechanical calculator, it performed well against piston aircraft, especially when paired with a radar.
-However, with only two directors, the Atlantas could not fulfill the role of fleet air defense ships, as they could effectively engage only two targets with their 12–16 universal guns.
+However, with only two directors, the Atlantas could not fulfill the role of fleet air defense ships, as they could effectively engage only two targets with their twelve to sixteen 5-inch guns.
 Against massed Japanese torpedo bombers and dive bombers, engaging targets at long ranges was critical, but the limited directors restricted effectiveness.

 127 mm twin mount, the heavy anti-aircraft caliber of the U.S. Navy.

 Quadruple 40 mm Bofors, the primary short-range air defense weapon of the U.S. Navy.

-The universal caliber was supplemented by quadruple 28 mm anti-aircraft guns.
+The 5-inch guns were supplemented by quadruple 1.1-inch (28 mm) anti-aircraft guns.
 Even during construction, these were considered too heavy and slow for close-in defense.
 As their primary role was to operate with destroyers, the ships carried torpedo tubes.
 Armor was modest, protecting reliably only against destroyer fire.
 The cruisers' performance was moderate, despite initial plans for a 40-knot speed.

 Five cruisers were built to the original design.
-During the war, the 28 mm guns proved unreliable, and the need for rapid-fire automatic guns was acute.
-On the second series, side universal caliber turrets were removed and replaced with 40 mm Bofors guns, which also replaced all 28 mm guns.
+During the war, the 1.1-inch guns proved unreliable, and the need for rapid-fire automatic guns was acute.
+On the second series, side 5-inch gun turrets were removed and replaced with 40 mm Bofors guns, which also replaced all 1.1-inch guns.
 Four cruisers were built to this design.

 In 1944, construction began on the final three Atlanta-class cruisers, forming the third series.
-Their superfiring universal caliber turrets were lowered one level, and torpedo tubes were removed as unnecessary.
+Their superfiring 5-inch gun turrets were lowered one level, and torpedo tubes were removed as unnecessary.
 All entered service after World War II.

 Overall, the project was not highly successful—lacking firepower and armor as cruisers and sufficient fire control systems as air defense ships.
 In their only major surface engagement on November 12, 1942, near Guadalcanal, and were quickly disabled without inflicting damage on the Japanese.

 Throughout the war, Atlanta-class cruisers were classified as light cruisers, receiving the anti-aircraft cruiser designation (CLAA – Cruiser Light Anti-Aircraft) in 1949.
 Atlanta and Juneau were lost during the war, with the rest decommissioned from the late 1950s.
 The last, Spokane, was scrapped in 1972.